-The Risk management Division is organised independently of the business units and reports directly to the Group CEO.
+The risk management division is organised independently of the business units and reports directly to the group CEO.
 The division is responsible for the Group’s risk models and for further developing effective risk management systems.
-The division is responsible for independent risk assessment, risk reporting and overall risk monitoring in the Droup.
-The division reports periodically to the Group CEO and the Board of Directors on developments in the risk picture.
+The division is responsible for independent risk assessment, risk reporting and overall risk monitoring in the Group and reports periodically to the Group CEO and the Board of Directors on developments in the risk picture.

-Internal control and risk management make up a process initiated and implemented by the Bank’s Board of Directors, management team and staff that is designed to identify, handle and monitor risk and ensure that overall risk exposure is in line with the Bank’s adopted risk profile.
-The Board of Directors receives annually an independent assessment from the internal auditor and statutory auditor of the Group’s risk and of whether the internal control system functions appropriately and satisfactorily.
+Internal control and risk management constitute a process initiated and implemented by the Bank’s Board of Directors, management team and staff that is designed to identify, handle and follow up on risks to ensure that overall risk exposure is in accordance with the Bank’s adopted risk profile.
+The Board of Directors receives annually an independent assessment from the internal auditor and the statutory auditor of the Group’s risk and whether the intern control functions appropriately and satisfactorily.

 The Board of Directors monitors compliance with adopted frameworks, principles, and quality and risk objectives through:

 The Board of Directors of SpareBank 1 SMN has issued guidelines for the Group’s financial reporting.
-They apply within the current requirements imposed by the authorities and are designed to ensure relevant, reliable, up to date and simultaneous information to the Bank's ECC holders and the securities market in general.
-The guidelines also include the Group's contact with investors other than those on the Supervisory Board.
-The Finance Division is headed by the Finance Director and is organised independently of the business areas.
-The division attends to financial reporting at both Parent-bank and Group level, and establishes guidelines for monthly, quarterly and annual reporting from the various business areas and subsidiaries in line with internal and external requirements.
-The Finance Director assesses the business areas' financial results and goal achievement on a continuous basis, and sees to it that all units perform in keeping with the group's overall financial objectives.
-The Finance Director reports directly to the group CEO.
+They apply within the current requirements imposed by the authorities and are designed to ensure relevant, reliable, up to date and simultaneous information to the Bank’s EC holders and the securities market in general.
+The guidelines also include the group’s contact with investors other than those on the Supervisory Board.
+The Economics, finance and strategy unit is headed by the finance director and is organised independently of the business areas.
+The unit attends to financial reporting at both Parent Bank and group level, and establishes guidelines for monthly, quarterly and annual reporting from the various business areas and subsidiaries in line with internal and external requirements.
+The finance director assesses the business areas’ financial results and goal achievement on a continuous basis, and sees to it that all units perform in keeping with the Group’s overall financial objectives.
+The finance director reports directly to the Group CEO.

-The Bank's accounts and finance department is organised under the Finance Division and prepares financial reports for the SpareBank 1 SMN Group.
-The department sees to it that reports are made in conformity with applicable legislation, accounting standards, the Group's accounting policies and the Board of Directors' guidelines.
+The Bank’s Accounts department and Finance department are organised under Economics, finance and strategy and prepare financial reports for the SpareBank 1 SMN Group.
+The departments sees to it that reports are made in conformity with applicable legislation, accounting standards, the Group’s accounting policies and the Board of Directors’ guidelines.

-The division has established processes to ensure that financial reporting is quality assured and that any errors and deficiencies are followed up and rectified as and when they occur.
+Economics, finance and strategy has established processes to ensure that financial reporting is quality assured and that any errors and deficiencies are followed up and rectified as and when they occur.
 A number of control measures have been established to ensure that all financial reporting is correct, complete and in conformity with law and regulations.
-These measures include reasonableness and probability checks at each individual place within the various business areas, as well as on a more aggregated level.
+These measures include reasonableness and probability checks at each individual locale within the various business areas, as well as on a more aggregated level.
 In addition, detailed reconciliation checks are carried out on a daily and monthly basis.
 The Group has established sound measuring systems for use in all business areas in the Group where the most central target figures within each area are followed up.
-Each business area has responsibility for such monthly financial reporting and follow-up, and works closely with the finance division to develop and improve the measuring systems.
+Each business area has responsibility for such monthly financial reporting and follow-up, and works closely with Economics, finance and strategy to develop and improve the measuring systems.
 Established control activities are evaluated regularly in terms of their design and effectiveness.

 Each quarter the external auditor conducts a limited audit of the Group’s interim financial statements.
 A full audit is conducted of the Group’s annual financial statements.

-The internal audit function is a tool used by the Board of Directors and the Administration to oversee that the risk management process is targeted, effective and functions as intended.
-Ernst & Young has delivered internal audit services to the group since 2004; as from 2012 this will be done by KPMG.
-The internal audit assignment covers the Parent Bank, subsidiaries subject to the risk management and internal control regulations and other significant subsidiaries.
+The internal audit function is a tool used by the Board of Directors and the administration to oversee that the risk management process is targeted, effective and functions as intended.
+Internal audit services are delivered to the Group by KPMG and these services cover the Parent Bank, subsidiaries subject to the risk management and internal control regulations and other significant subsidiaries.
 The internal audit function’s main task is to confirm that the established internal control system functions as intended, and to ensure that established risk management arrangements are adequate in relation to the Bank’s risk profile.
-The internal audit function reports on a four-monthly basis to the Board of Directors which adopts annual plans and budgets for the internal audit.
+The internal audit function reports quarterly to the Board of Directors which adopts annual plans and budgets for the internal audit.
 The internal audit function’s reports and recommendations for improvements in the Bank’s risk management regime are reviewed and implemented on a continuous basis.

-The internal iudit function carries out an operational audit of units and business areas in the SpareBank 1 SMN Group.
-The Internal Auditor does not conduct a financial audit, this being the remit of the external auditor.
-An audit plan is prepared which is discussed with the group management, considered by the audit committee and approved by the Board of Directors.
+The internal audit function carries out an operational audit of units and business areas in the SpareBank 1 SMN Group.
+The internal auditor does not conduct a financial audit of the Group.
+An audit plan is prepared which is discussed with the Group management, considered by the Risk committee and approved by the Board of Directors.
 The audit function’s risk assessments determine which areas are to be reviewed.
-Separate audit reports are prepared containing results and proposed measures which are presented to the responsible manager and the Group's management team.
-A summary of the reports is sent every four months to the audit committee and the Board of Directors.
-The Internal Auditor presents each year to the Board of Directors a plan for implementation of the audit work.
+Separate audit reports are prepared containing results and proposed measures which are presented to the responsible manager and the Group’s management team.
+A summary of the reports is sent quarterly to the Risk committee and the Board of Directors.
+The internal auditor presents each year to the Board of Directors a plan for implementation of the audit work.
 Any consultancy services are provided within the standards and recommendations applying to internal auditors (Institute of Internal Auditors Norway).

-For more information about risk management and internal control, see a special note in the annual report concerning financial risk management and a special chapter on risk management and capital allocation.
+For more information about risk management and internal control, see note 6 on in the annual report concerning financial risk management and a special chapter on risk management and capital allocation.